astronomer/docs/astro/cli/configure-cli.md

     tar -xvzf .\astrocli.tar.gz
     ```

 3. Add the filepath for the directory containing `astro.exe` as a PATH environment variable.
-For example, if `astro.exe` was stored in `C:\Users\username\astrocloud.exe`, you would add `C:\Users\username` as your PATH environment variable.
+For example, if `astro.exe` was stored in `C:\Users\username\astro.exe`, you would add `C:\Users\username` as your PATH environment variable.
 To learn more about configuring the PATH environment variable, see [Java documentation](https://www.java.com/en/download/help/path.html).

 4. Restart your machine.